Skip to main content

 Course contents

-The starting point of the course is that today's technical challenges are often complex since they include different priorities, perspectives and limitations.
-This complexity requires effective communication in clear, concise and precise language.
+The course is based on the premise that modern challenges in science and technology are often complex, as they involve different priorities, perspectives and constraints.
+This complexity requires effective communication using clear, concise and precise language.

 Intended learning outcomes